-Specify the jurisdiction and the type of banks (for example, commercial banks, licensed banks or banks in certain places).
+- Specify the jurisdiction and the type of banks (for example, commercial banks, licensed banks or banks in certain places). - Explicitly exclude Saturdays, Sundays, public holidays or even black rainstorm or gale warning days. - The wording in Standard clause, Interpretation: Cross-border: clause 1.1 could be used to define business day.

-- Explicitly exclude Saturdays, Sundays, public holidays or even black rainstorm or gale warning days. - 8.
-Are moral rights recognised in your jurisdiction?
-If so can moral rights be assigned or licensed in your jurisdiction?
+8. Are moral rights recognised in your jurisdiction?
+If so, can moral rights be assigned or licensed in your jurisdiction?
 If so, can they be included in the definition of "Intellectual Property Rights" in Standard clause, Interpretation: Cross-border?